dhellmann/pymotw/PyMOTW/operator/index.rst

 Attribute and Item "Getters"
 ============================

-One of the most unusual features of the operator module is the notion of *getters*.
-These are callable objects constructed at runtime to retrieve attributes of items from objects or sequences.
+One of the most unusual features of the :mod:`operator` module is the concept of *getters*.
+These are callable objects constructed at runtime to retrieve attributes of objects or contents from sequences.
 Getters are especially useful when working with iterators or generator sequences, where they are intended to incur less overhead than a lambda or Python function.

-Attribute getters work like ``lambda x, n='attrname': getattr(x, n)``:

 .. include:: operator_attrgetter.py
     :literal:
     :start-after: #end_pymotw_header

+Attribute getters work like ``lambda x, n='attrname': getattr(x, n)``:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'operator_attrgetter.py'))